Reza-Serati/AC_runtime_estimation/data/README.md

 The training pipeline automatically reads the room-level CSV files during preprocessing.
 Each file follows the same schema and can also be analysed independently.

-## Citation

-If you use this dataset in your research, please cite the accompanying publication:

-> Serati, R., *Deep Sequence Learning Models for Hotel Room Air Conditioner Runtime Estimation via Ambient Sensing*.

 ## License

 This dataset is distributed under the same license as the source code in this repository.